react-prime/react-prime/README.md

 Run the server file to start server:
 `$ npm run server`

-For production I recommend to use [PM2](http://pm2.keymetrics.io/) to run the server with advanced process management.
+For production we recommend to use [PM2](http://pm2.keymetrics.io/) to run the server with advanced process management.

 ## Development Workflow
 ### Components
 The components are separated in `Modules` and `Common`.
 Modules are bundled components which depend on each other.
 Common components are components that are self-contained and can be used through the entire app.

 ### Ducks
-This boilerplate uses the [Ducks](https://github.com/erikras/ducks-modular-redux) pattern for Redux, that means that the actionTypes, actions and reducers are bundled together in an isolated module.
+We make use of the [Ducks](https://github.com/erikras/ducks-modular-redux) pattern for Redux, that means that the actionTypes, actions and reducers are bundled together in an isolated module.

 ### Redux DevTools
 To use de Redux DevTools install the [Redux DevTools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) from the chrome webstore.